handmadecode/scent/README.md

 compilation units before getting the metrics from the `JavaMetricsCollector`.

 Once all compilation units have been passed to `collect`, the metrics can be retrieved with a call to `getCollectedMetrics`.
-This method returns an `Iterable` of `org.myire.scent.metrics.PackageMetrics` instances, one for each unique Java package declared by the compilation units passed to `collect`.
+This method returns a `JavaMetrics` instance, which contains metrics for each unique Java package declared by the ordinary compilation units passed to `collect`.
 These package metrics contain all other collected metrics, see the section [Collected Metrics](#collected-metrics) for details on the various types of metrics that are collected.

+The `JavaMetrics` instance also contains metrics for the module declaration in any modular compilation unit passed to `JavaMetricsCollector::collect`.

 The pattern for collecting metrics is something like